AaronHonjaya/Self-Supervised-ViT/README.md

-Currently, I will be training on Tiny-ImageNet (cited at bottom) as I don't have the computational resources to train on ImageNet.
+Currently, I will be training on Tiny-ImageNet (cited at bottom).
+Note that because the test images have no annotations, the val images will be used for testing instead.

 Download: http://cs231n.stanford.edu/tiny-imagenet-200.zip